manaswini-b/medical_providers_classification/README.md

 # medical_providers_classification
-Classification of medical providers based on prescription behaviors
+Classification of medical providers based on prescription behaviors using Numpy, Pandas and Matplotlib.